petervartanian/omphalOS/docs/overview.md

 A run produces a directory of outputs plus a manifest that fingerprints what is inside.
 Runs can be verified later, compared for equivalence, and bundled for portable distribution.

-The repository was originally built for U.S. federal interagency analytic workflows.
-This public release is sanitized: synthetic fixtures, neutral interfaces, and no operational connectors.